 I find it really hard to back out of these sorts of interactions.
 I feel obsequious in my formal politeness.
 He asked a question, so now I need to ask one back.
 Then he asks one back, then I do.
 Each time the answers get longer, move intimate.
 We’re no longer strangers, we’re Nathaniel from Alabama, the potter, and Rob, the retired H-Vac repair business owner back from visiting his fourth kid in London.
 Now we have something in common, business.
 I just started one, he just handed one off to his nephews.
 Now a type of impromptu mentorship session starts.
 “Tell me your pitch to a restaurant.
 Why should they buy your pottery?”
 Philosophical fragments start emerging: “Life is about being good to others so that they will want to play with you.”
 An underlying tragedy about a break from his siblings keeps surfacing.
 My side of the conversation shifts to student-like answering and bland affirmation.

 I felt a real mix of emotions in this situation.
 On the one hand, I was maybe a little bit happy to be chatting with my seat mate on the plane.
 It felt ethically right, like: I can still do these old-school human interaction things.
 I’m not just glued to my phone, isn’t that pretty cool.
 And I was interested in a good bit of what he had to say.
-I was liked how he immediately latched onto the challenge of marketing a pottery business and how to sell work.
+I liked how he immediately latched onto the challenge of marketing a pottery business and how to sell work.
 But pretty early on there was a tipping point.
 It was partly just: well, shit, now I kinda know the guy and either I’m gonna be stuck talking to him for seven hours, or one of us is going to somehow cut off the conversation while we’re still sat right next to each other, and that’s going to be really awkward.
 And then secondly there was that tilting of the scales, like the funnel of conversational narrowing had become less about what we shared and more about how what we might share most expeditiously connected to what he was interested in.

 ---